 After the cake is baked, it will come out easily and the parchment paper peels off the cake with ease too.

 This cake is easy to make!
-It’s not fussy in the least.
 No matter what your baking skill level it’s a wonderful cake to make.
+No electric mixer used.